raymonstah/RLEscript/README.md

 Complexity: O(n), but can anyone confirm?

-Bugs: There may be an unitialized variable somewhere..
+Bugs: There may be an uninitialized variable somewhere..